Translate

 Thanks to all who are quoted in this post, thanks to all those who are featured in these the videos, and thanks to all those who published these videos.

-As a preface to that information and showcase videos, I believe that it's important to distinguish:
+As a preface to the videos that are showcased in this post, I believe that it's important to determine:

 1. whether strolling (and/or steppin) occurs by graduates and other members of their organization after the completion of the official graduation ceremony